ansys/pysam-sysml2/doc/source/user_guide/api/read-model.rst

 Read your model
 ###############

-PySam SysML2 lets you read and parse the model through a Python script.
+PySAM SysML2 lets you read and parse the model through a Python script.

 The loaded model is stored in a :class:`ansys.sam.sysml2.classes.project.Project` object.